 Investments at fair value include investments in funds, including certain money market funds that are measured at net asset value ("NAV").
-The Company uses NAV to measure the fair value of its fund investments when (i) the fund investment does not have a readily determinable fair value and (ii) the NAV of the investment fund is calculated in a manner consistent with the measurement principles of investment company accounting, including measurement of the underlying investments at fair value.
+We use NAV to measure the fair value of its fund investments when (i) the fund investment does not have a readily determinable fair value and (ii) the NAV of the investment fund is calculated in a manner consistent with the measurement principles of investment company accounting, including measurement of the underlying investments at fair value.

-The Company's investments in funds measured at NAV include partnership interests and mutual funds.
+Our company's investments in funds measured at NAV include mutual funds and partnership interests.
 The general and limited partnership interests in investment partnerships were primarily valued based upon NAVs received from third-party fund managers.
 The various partnerships are investment companies, which record their underlying investments at fair value based on fair value policies established by management of the underlying fund.
 Fair value policies at the underlying fund generally require the funds to utilize pricing/valuation information, including independent appraisals, from third-party sources.
 However, in some instances, current valuation information for illiquid securities or securities in markets that are not active may not be available from any third-party source or fund management may conclude that the valuations that are available from third-party sources are not reliable.
 In these instances, fund management may perform model-based analytical valuations that may be used as an input to value these investments.

-The table below presents the fair value of our investments in, and unfunded commitments to, funds that are measured at NAV at December 31, 2017 (in thousands):
+The table below presents the fair value of our investments in, and unfunded commitments to, funds that are measured at NAV at December 31, 2018 (in thousands):

-Fair value of Unfunded
+Fair value of investments

-inve estments commitments

-Mutual funds \$ 11,748 \$
+Mutual funds \$ 9,121 \$

-Partnership interests 1,209 159
+Partnership interests 940 95

-Total \$ 12,957 \$ 159
+Total \$ 10,061 \$ 95